Helpful Links for Market & Economic Data

 - S&P 500: Yahoo!
 Finance offers daily price index levels since 1950.
 While the gauge does go back further (reliable data run through 1926), this is the longest freely available source we’ve found.
 Additionally, NYU Stern School of Business Professor Aswath Damodaran offers annual total returns (returns including dividends) since 1928.

-- MSCI World: These step-by-step instructions will show the MSCI World Index, a gauge measuring 23 developed world countries.
+- MSCI World: The MSCI World Index, is a gauge measuring 23 developed world countries.
 For most global investors, using index level “net” will be the most realistic—this means the returns factor in dividends reinvested after deduction of withholding tax, applying the maximum rate applicable to non-resident individuals who do not benefit from double taxation treaties.The same instructions can be used to find virtually any MSCI index.
 Simply select the country/region you are targeting from the list as opposed to The World Index.
 That instruction page also includes instructions on how to access the Bank of America/Merrill Lynch series of bond index data.

 - S&P 500 Valuations: The website www.multpl.com has a vast array of freely available historical valuations data, all sourced from Professor Robert Shiller (Yale University).
 A cautionary note: You’ll need to be careful about which gauge you select.
 Some are inflation-adjusted and others are not, which can greatly skew your findings.
 NYU’s Stern School of Business offers annual index earnings from 1960 on.